hatemr/hatemr.github.io/_posts/2018-11-19-overview-of-machine-learning-1.md

   * answer
 14. Can you name four of the main challenges in Machine Learning?
   * answer
-15. If your model performs great on the training data but generalizes poorly to new instances, what is happending?
+15. If your model performs great on the training data but generalizes poorly to new instances, what is happening?
 Can you name three possible solutions?
   1. model could be underfitting - try a more flexible model.
 E.g. add more variables in a linear regression, or add more hidden layers to a neural network.
   2. model could be overfitting, where the model is flexible and memorizes the training examples well, but generalizes poorly on new unseen data.
-The solution is to try a less flexible model (e.g. increase regualarization term).
+The solution is to try a less flexible model (e.g. increase regularization term).
   3. Obtaining more training data can also reduce overfitting.

 16. What is a test set and why would you want to use it?
   * The data is split into training and test sets.
-The model is trained on the training set then the model makes predicitons on the test set, which it has not seen before.
+The model is trained on the training set then the model makes predictions on the test set, which it has not seen before.
 Test sets predict how the model will perform on new, unseen data.

 [^1]: [*Hands-On Machine Learning with Scikit-Learn & TensorFlow*](http://shop.oreilly.com/product/0636920052289.do)